Govardhan Hill

 Govardhana Hill (गोवर्धन; /sa/), also called Mount Govardhana and Giriraj, is a sacred Hindu site in the Mathura district of Uttar Pradesh, India on an 8 km long hill located in the area of Govardhan and Radha Kund, which is about 21 km from Vrindavan.
 It is the sacred centre of Braj and is identified as a natural form of Krishna, the Govardhana Shila.

 Geography

 Govardhan Hill, stretching from Radha Kund to south of Govardhan, is a long ridge that, at its highest, stands 100 feet above the surrounding land.
 At the southern end of the hill is the village of Punchari, while at the crest stand the villages of Aanyor and Jatipura.
 The parikarma path of Govardhan hill is intersected by some part of district Deeg of State of Rajasthan.

 Background

-Govardhan Hill is considered a sacred site because it is the setting for many legends relating to the life of Lord Krishna, the deity believed to be embodied in the earth of the hill.
-Krishna and his brother Balarama are said to have spent many happy hours roaming among its shade providing groves, pools, caves and lush cow-pastures.
-An Eden-like sanctuary, the area's waterfalls, garden-grove (van), arbour (nikunj), water tank (kund), and flora are depicted in scenes of Krishna's adventures with Radha.
+Govardhan Hill is considered a sacred site because it is the setting for many legends relating to the life of Krishna, who is traditionally believed to be embodied in the hill.
+Krishna and his brother Balarama are said to have roamed among its shaded groves, pools, caves, and lush cow-pastures.
+The area's waterfalls, garden-grove (van), arbour (nikunj), water tank (kund), and flora are depicted in scenes of Krishna's adventures with Radha.